josinovmota/0-git/files/como-limpar-branches.md

 # The remote branch is gone!
-How do I clean up my local workspace of old branches
+How do I clean up my local workspace of old branches?

 You start your daily work and find out that the remote branch `origin/feature/answers` is gone.
-It means that in your when you open your computer this branch will still be there.
+It means that when you open your computer, this branch will still be there -- only locally.
 To solve this we use the following command:

 ```shell
 git remote prune origin